moliver28/research-handbook/content/handbook/marketing/digital-experience/engineering/code-review.md

 7. Request Feedback and Review
    * Remove `Draft:` from merge request title or explain why it is left in draft
    * Tag relevant team members for code review, QA, and any other necessary approvals.
    * Address any comments or requested changes promptly to ensure a smooth review process.
+The assignee is responsible for creating and tracking any follow-up issues to ensure they are completed in a timely manner.

 ## Reviewer